YES X Math for America (MƒA)

 YES X Math for America (MƒA) is a specialized program developed in partnership with MƒA, designed to build upon the existing workshops and initiatives that have been established to empower STEM educators.
 This program focuses specifically on cancer education and health equity, providing NYC STEM public school teachers with the resources, tools, and knowledge needed to engage middle and high school students in these crucial topics.

 Through this collaboration, YES X MƒA addresses disparities in cancer health by equipping teachers with a comprehensive curriculum focused on cancer biology, community health issues, and risk reduction strategies.
-Leveraging the strengths of MƒA, the Community Outreach and Engagement (COE), and the Cancer Research Training and Education Coordination (CRTEC), the program creates a robust framework for teacher training.
+Leveraging the strengths of MƒA, the Community Outreach and Engagement (COE) office, and the Cancer Research Training and Education Coordination (CRTEC) office, the program creates a robust framework for teacher training.

 Under the guidance of Dr. Jasmine A. McDonald and Dr. Mary Beth Terry, YES X MƒA has a cancer education mini course that integrates cancer health equity into middle and high school science and health classes.
 By providing ready-to-use curricula and hands-on resources, the program empowers educators to enhance their students’ understanding of cancer health and prevention, furthering Math for America’s mission to improve STEM education across NYC schools.